From cot to bed

 Making a safe move from cot to bed

-Whichever cot to bed option you choose, some simple precautions and planning can help keep your child safe:
+Whichever cot-to-bed option you choose, some simple precautions and planning can help keep your child safe:

 - Keep the bed or mattress on the floor away from walls to reduce suffocation risk.
-Remember that pillows are also a suffocation risk for children under two years.

 - If you choose a single bed, use bed rails to stop your child falling out of bed.

 - Check the bed frame and the bed rails for gaps that your child could get stuck in.
 Make sure the rails and the bed frame fit tightly against the mattress.
-If there are lots of gaps, a mattress on the floor is a safer option until your child is older.
+If there are a lot of gaps, a mattress on the floor is a safer option until your child is older.

 Helping your child settle into the new bed: tips